pretix/pretix-docs/docs/topics/vouchers.md

 If you have set the visibility toggle of the product to hidden, check the box next to "Shows hidden products that match this voucher" at the bottom of the page.
 This option has no effect if the visibility toggle is set to "Show product with info on why it's unavailable".
 An optional step that can be useful if e.g. you are inviting VIPs is checking the box next to "Offer all add-on products for free when redeeming this voucher".
-This allows voucher holders to freely choose as many add-on products as they like on top of their tickets.
+This means that the cost for all add-on products that voucher holders select on top of their ticket will be waived.

 ![Page titled Create multiple vouchers, showing options for sending out emails.](../assets/screens/vouchers/send-emails.png)